 On Feb.
-4, 2021, TransAlta announced that John Kousinioris will succeed Dawn Farrell as President and Chief Executive Officer of TransAlta and will join the Board of TransAlta on April 1, 2021.
+4, 2021, TransAlta announced that John Kousinioris would succeed Dawn Farrell as President and Chief Executive Officer of TransAlta and will join the Board of Directors of TransAlta (the "Board") on April 1, 2021.
 As part of the transition, Mr. Kousinioris stepped down as President and as a member of the Board of Directors of the Company effective Feb.
 5, 2021.
 Todd Stack assumed the role of President and joined the Board of the Company effective Feb.
 6, 2021.
-Mr. Stack continues as TransAlta's Executive Vice President, Finance and Chief Financial Officer.
+Mr. Stack continues his role as TransAlta's Executive Vice President, Finance and Chief Financial Officer.